stereopickle/DS_movie_EDA/README.md

 ![Budget to Ratio](PNG/Budget_to_Revenue.png)

 We see here that in the global market, even some of the lower production budget films have a potential of gaining high revenue.
 Bohemian Rhapsody and Coco are examples of such cases.
 It's important to note that these films were explicitly targeting the global market with universally common sentiment and worldwidely popular topic.

+(Correlation between production budget and worldwide gross is slightly higher (r > 0.77) than that between budget and domestic gross (r > 0.68), but both are significant.)

 We also looked at the main cast of each movies to see if they say anything about the worldwide vs. domestic trend difference.
 But given our dataset is limited to 10 years and individual actors don't have as many movie data to show individual differences beyond the movie differences.
 So this result speaks to the overall movies than suggesting information about individual actors.
 Despite the fact, we still included here because we think it holds some meaningful information.
 We normalized the worldwide gross and domestic gross to compare them on the same scale as we were interested in knowing relative difference in success.